 For the Love of your Pet, Please DOO the Right Thing!

-2017 Doo the Right Thing Calendar Photo Contest Voting — Now Open!
+2019 Doo the Right Thing Calendar Photo Contest

-Thank you to all the dog owners who took the Doo the Right Thing pledge and submitted their dogs' photos for the contest.
+Congratulations to the 2018 Doo the Right Thing Calendar Photo Contest winners, and thank you to all the dog owners who took the Doo the Right Thing pledge and submitted their dogs' photos for the contest!
 These responsible pet owners took the pledge to Doo The Right Thing and clean up their pet's waste to protect water quality!

 Doo the Right Thing!

-Pet waste is not only smelly and unsightly, but it is a health risk to pets and people and a water quality issue.
+Pet waste is not only smelly and unsightly, but it is a health risk to pets and people, and creates water quality issues too.
 When walking your dog, always carry a plastic baggie to scoop up the waste.
 Dispose of sealed baggies in the trash.
-Clean up dog waste in your yard at least once a week, and either flush it down the toilet or dispose of in the trash.
+Clean up dog waste in your yard at least once a week, and either flush it down the toilet or dispose of it in the trash.
 Click here for more tips.

 Pet waste that is not disposed of properly can put your health, your dog's health, and your child's health at risk.